⚓ Rhode Island Eviction Notice Laws

 Summons Served on Tenant

-The court issues a summons that must be served on the tenant by a constable or sheriff.
+The court issues a summons served by a constable or sheriff.
 The tenant receives notice of the hearing date, time, and location.
-Service must be completed a minimum number of days before the hearing.

 4